magomimmo/modern-cljs/doc/tutorial-04.md

 If the client-side (i.e. JS) validation passes, we still have to ask the server-side validation for security reasons.
-But if the client-side validation does not pass, we need not to make a round-trip to the server and we can immediately return the errors to the user.
+But if the client-side validation does not pass, we do not need to make a round-trip to the server and we can immediately return the errors to the user.

 But we still have some problems.
-The client-side validation cannot verify if the username is registered.
+The client-side validation cannot check if the username is registered.
 This bring us to Ajax and the third sequence diagram.

 #### Ajax in action

 ![login Form Seq DIA 3][10]

-The user experience has been now much more enhanced.
-The Ajax call communicates with the server (e.g. to verify if the email address does exist) resulting in a more efficient and responsive process.
+The user experience has now been much more enhanced.
+The Ajax call communicates with the server (e.g., to verify if the email address does exist) resulting in a more efficient and responsive process.

-In this tutorial we are going to limit ourselves to the client-side validation scenario without implementing the server-side validation or the Ajax call to the server, which will be implemented in subsequent more advanced tutorials.
+In this tutorial, we are going to limit ourselves to the client-side validation scenario without implementing the server-side validation or the Ajax call to the server.
+We will implement those in subsequent more advanced tutorials.

 ## JavaScript